lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 .. _Python OpenTracing: https://github.com/opentracing/opentracing-python

-**Alongside Datadog tracer**
+**Alongside OpenTelemetry tracer**

-The Datadog OpenTracing tracer can be used alongside the Datadog tracer.
+The OpenTelemetry OpenTracing tracer can be used alongside the OpenTelemetry tracer.
 This provides the advantage of providing tracing information collected by ``oteltrace`` in addition to OpenTracing.
 The simplest way to do this is to use the :ref:`oteltrace-run<oteltracerun>` command to invoke your OpenTraced